How Are Estrogens Used for Prostate Cancer?

 Prostate cancer tumors are often fueled to grow by androgens, including testosterone.
 Decreasing the body’s production of testosterone can potentially halt tumor growth.
 When a male is treated with estrogen-containing medications, it can prompt his body to stop making testosterone.
 This decrease in the important androgen could starve off tumor cells, limiting their ability to grow and spread.

 What are the possible side effects of taking an estrogen therapy?

 Multiple clinical trials across decades have evaluated the safety and efficacy of estrogen therapies.
 When taking estrogens for prostate cancer, possible side effects of certain therapies may include nausea, vomiting, swelling of the limbs, sexual dysfunction, enlargement of the breasts, decreased sex drive, headache, hair thinning, or skin rashes.
-This is not an exhaustive list of all potential side effects of estrogen therapies.
+These are not all the possible side effects of estrogen therapies.
 Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with estrogen therapies.